senjoro/WHAair-LSTM/README.md

-# LSTM Time Series Forecasting Model
+# WHAair-LSTM framework

 This project implements an LSTM (Long Short-Term Memory) neural network for time series forecasting using environmental data.
 The model is built in R with the Keras/TensorFlow framework.

 ## 📋 Project Overview

-The model uses historical environmental variables (relative humidity, temperature, and a custom `wha2` variable) to predict future values.
+The model uses historical environmental variables (relative humidity, temperature, and a custom `WHAair` variable) to predict future values.
 The architecture includes lagged features to capture temporal dependencies in the data.

 ## 🏗️ Model Architecture